seanmtracey/cloudflare-todo-tutorial/README.md

 To get started with this tutorial, first clone this repo.
 In your terminal, enter the following command:

-`git clone git@github.com:seanmtracey/cloudfare-todo.git`
+`git clone git@github.com:seanmtracey/cloudflare-todo-tutorial.git`

 This will make a copy of this repository on your local system that we can work on.

 Once the repo has been cloned, `cd` into the newly created project directory.
-This is where we'll be executing commands to deploy our application from the duration of this tutorial.
+This is where we'll be executing commands to deploy our application from for the duration of this tutorial.

 ### Installing the Wrangler CLI tool